-Dividend Snares Date Declared Record Date Dividend Date Percentage Issued September 13, 2012 September 13, 2012 September 14, 2012 2.25% 25,274
+Date Declared Record Date Dividend Percentage Shares Issued September 13, 2012 September 13, 2012 September 14, 2012 2.25% 25,274

 The purpose of this stock dividend was for the Company to maintain a net asset value per share that was below the then-current offering price, after deducting selling commissions and dealer manager fees, as required by the 1940 Act, subject to certain limited exceptions.
-The Company's board of directors determined that the Company's portfolio performance sufficiently warranted taking this action.
+The Company's board of directors determined that the Company's portfolio performance sufficiently warranted taking these actions.

-The stock dividend increased the number of shares of common stock outstanding, thereby reducing the Company's net asset value per share.
-However, because the stock dividend was payable to all stockholders as of the applicable record date in proportion to their holdings as of such date, the reduction in net asset value per share as a result of the stock dividend was offset exactly by the increase in the number of shares of common stock owned by each stockholder.
-Also, the stock dividend did not change any stockholder's proportionate interest in the Company, and therefore it did not represent a taxable dividend.
-Lastly, as the overall value to the stockholder was not reduced as a result of the stock dividend, the Company's board of directors determined that the stock dividend would not be dilutive to stockholders as of the applicable record date.
+The stock dividend increased the number of shares outstanding, thereby reducing the Company's net asset value per share.
+However, because the stock dividend was payable to all stockholders as of the designated record date in proportion to their holdings as of such date, the reduction in net asset value per share as a result of the stock dividend was offset exactly by the increase in the number of shares owned by each stockholder.
+Also, the stock dividend did not change any stockholder's proportionate interest in the Company, and, therefore, it did not represent a taxable dividend.
+Lastly, as the overall value to the stockholder was not reduced as a result of the stock dividend, the Company's board of directors determined that the stock dividend would not be dilutive to stockholders as of the designated record date.